 Although the URS describes separate requirements for maintaining the Output Data Schedule (as described in this section) and checking Output Data against that Schedule (as described in section 5.2.3.5), the PARMS system combines the two functions.
 In particular, each time the system updates the Output Data Schedule, it also reassesses the completeness of affected Suppliers.

-Following the Completion Checking Design Review, it has been agreed that initial population of the Output Data Schedule will be triggered manually by ELEXON.
+Following the Completion Checking Design Review, it has been agreed that initial population of the Output Data Schedule will be triggered manually by Elexon.
 At that point, the Output Data Schedule will be populated with Supplier-GSP Group combinations based on the most recent Supplier-GSP Group Trading and Settlement Calendar data to have been received (and successfully loaded) from SVAA.
 It should be noted that the Supplier-GSP Group data will be that submitted to SVAA by Suppliers in accordance with BSCP507, modified by the ISRA software (for those Settlement Days which have undergone the SF SSR Run) to be consistent with files submitted to SVAA by Data Aggregators.

 It has also been agreed that subsequent (retrospective) changes to Standing Data will not be taken into account for completion checking purposes for that Reporting Period.
-The onus therefore rests on ELEXON not to trigger the initial population of the Output Data Schedule until the necessary Settlement Calendar and Supplier-GSP Group information is available.
+The onus therefore rests on Elexon not to trigger the initial population of the Output Data Schedule until the necessary Settlement Calendar and Supplier-GSP Group information is available.

 The manual population of the Output Data Schedule must be triggered before the first monthly Completeness Reports are run (18 Working Days after the end of the Reporting Period).
-However, ELEXON would not trigger the manual population process until after the following files have been successfully loaded:
+However, Elexon would not trigger the manual population process until after the following files have been successfully loaded:

 The MDD file containing a Settlement Calendar entry for an RF Run Type with the SSR Run Date equal to the last Working Day of the previous month; and